luisfelipesena/quiz-generator/README.md

 ### Common Issues

+1. **VS Code/Cursor Debugger Conflicts**:
+   - If you see Node.js debugger errors, use the provided scripts: `./scripts/start-servers.sh`
+   - Or use bun commands: `bun dev`, `bun run dev:frontend`, `bun run dev:backend`
+   - Or manually set `NODE_OPTIONS=""` before running commands
+   - Kill existing processes: `lsof -ti:3000 | xargs kill -9` and `lsof -ti:8000 | xargs kill -9`

+2. **Build errors**:
-1. **Build errors**: Make sure you have the latest version of Bun and Node.js
+   - Make sure you have the latest version of Bun and Node.js
+   - Clear Node modules and reinstall: `rm -rf node_modules && bun install`

-2. **API connection issues**: Verify CORS settings and environment variables
+3. **API connection issues**:
+   - Verify CORS settings in `apps/backend/main.py`
+   - Check environment variables are set correctly
+   - Ensure backend is running on http://localhost:8000

-3. **OpenAI API errors**: Check your API key and quota limits
+4. **OpenAI API errors**:
+   - Check your API key is valid and has sufficient quota
+   - Verify the key is set in both `.env` and `apps/backend/.env`

-4. **PDF extraction issues**: Some PDFs may not extract text properly - try with different files
+5. **PDF extraction issues**:
+   - Some PDFs may not extract text properly (scanned images, complex layouts)
+   - Try with different PDF files that contain selectable text
+   - Check file size limits

 ### Development Tips